At Camp Tonkawa Outdoor Learning Center

-Tent camping - where to set up a tent, types of tents, how to construct.
+Tent camping - where to set up a tent, types of tents, and how to construct them.

-Supplies needed to pack - from personal items to camp equipment.
+Supplies you need to pack - from personal items to camp equipment.

-Knife safety - depending on the child's age, a knife is optional, can whittle a marshmallow / hot dog stick.
+Knife safety - depending on the child's age, a knife is optional.
 Younger kids can bring butter knives and a bar of Ivory soap.